 “For we do not have a high priest who is unable to sympathize with our weaknesses, but we have one who has been tempted in every way, just as we are – yet he did not sin.”
 Hebrews 4:15

-Today is one of those days when I am not feeling like living in a foreign land.
+Today I don’t feel like living in a foreign land.
 I bought cookie cutters to make these sugar cookies with the kids, but I can’t find meringue powder to frost them prettily.
 Then I thought I could make peppermint cookies, but there’s no peppermint extract to be found.
 And finally, I just broke down and cried in the middle of the grocery store.
 Not necessarily because of what I lacked but because I did see fresh cranberries.
 I know at home I would buy so many cranberries this time of year.
 But what do I need cranberries for?
 Should I buy them?
 They’ll be gone soon.
 Not a major life decision, but for whatever reason, the question of cranberries set me over the cross-cultural edge.
 I highly doubt Jesus cried over cranberries when he was homesick for heaven, but I’m comforted by the fact that I have a savior who can relate to my homesickness.
 And so I worship and give thanks to perhaps fathom just little a bit deeper the great cost of my salvation during this Christmas season.

 Inner thoughts and cultural quandaries aside, I would be remiss if I did not share with you one of my favorite options for Christmas breakfast.
 I generally try to plan for something I can prepare in advance so that I can be fully present with our family Christmas morning.
 This frittata is delicious and perfectly festive with the red tomatoes, green spinach and white feta.
 And can I confess, feta in eggs is one of my favorites.
 Such salty scrumptiousness.
 I do try to balance the savory with something sweet… cranberry cake perhaps?
 I’ll try to share that recipe tomorrow.
 Or these lemon cranberry scones.
 I did decide to buy the cranberries – two bags in fact.
 See my note at the bottom of the recipe for make-head and doubling instructions.